eInvoicing: Efficiencies and Industry Impacts In and For the Region

 How will the NPP support eInvoicing and work with the eInvoicing Framework?
 Katrina Stuart will be sharing how the NPP's data capabilities could support both the transfer of invoice data as well as invoice payments.
 Katrina will also analyse potential solution variants from a simple invoicing solution to more complex integrations with ERP and accounting systems.

-3:55pm Whole of Government Approach to Security Operational Framework
+3:55pm Whole of Government Approach to Security, Operational Framework and Digital Identity

 In today's digital approach to delivering government services, the security and integrity of data that is input and transmitted from different parties in the 'supply chain' of information contain inherent risks.
 Join John Dardo as he discusses how the Operational Framework will address these vulnerabilities and how it can be applied to other government agencies.